logseq/docs/db-version.md

 ## Automated Backup

 An automated backup of graphs is available by clicking on the upper right three dots menu and selecting `Export Graph`.
 Within this modal, you can specify a folder to save backups.
 A backup folder can be reused across graphs as each graph gets its own folder within a backup folder.
 After choosing this folder, hourly backups begin.
 The last 12 backups are saved.
 This backup feature is currently only for the browser.

-## Cards
-SRS Cards feature has been re-implemented in DB-version based on [cljc-fsrs](https://github.com/open-spaced-repetition/cljc-fsrs).

-### Create new cards
-* Tag blocks with `#Card` to create new cards.
-* To convert multiple blocks into cards at once, select them, right-click and choose `Make a flashcard`.

-### View cards
-All cards are accessible on the `#Card` page within the tagged-nodes table.
-The `Due` column indicates when the next review is scheduled.

-### Review cards
-Select `Flashcards` from the left sidebar to view all cards due for review.
-you can rating them using 4 levels to arrange their next review date.